Is It Time to Replace Your Missing Tooth? What Youngsville Patients Should Know About Single Implants

 A single implant consists of three components.
 A titanium post is placed into the jawbone and allowed to fuse with the surrounding bone through a process called osseointegration.
 Once that integration is complete, an abutment connects the post to a custom-made crown, which is designed to match the shape, size, and color of the natural teeth around it.

-The process typically unfolds over several months, largely because the osseointegration phase takes time.
+The timeline for a single implant typically unfolds over several months, largely because the osseointegration phase takes time.
 Patients who have sufficient bone density and good overall oral health can expect a more straightforward path.
 Those with some bone loss may require a bone graft before placement, which extends the timeline but does not preclude a successful outcome.

 At Maison Dental Studio, patients go through this process with a full chairside explanation at every step.
-X-rays are displayed on the screen during appointments, the rationale behind each recommendation is explained clearly, and patients leave with a complete understanding of where they are in the process and what comes next.
+X-rays are displayed on the screen during appointments, the rationale behind each recommendation is explained clearly, and patients leave with a clear picture of where they are in the process and what comes next.

 Why Single Implants Hold Up Long-Term